-Cutting marketing budgets during a slowdown is actually the opposite of what companies should be doing.
+Cutting digital marketing budgets during a slowdown is actually the opposite of what companies should be doing.
 Study after study has shown that marketing (namely advertising and PR) can actually grow your business when times are tough.

 What should you prioritize when marketing on a budget

 While, it is most often not a core competency for a company, marketing is essential to generating leads and sales.
 In fact, studies show that when a company cuts marketing, any money your business may save more than likely will be negligent due to a decrease in sales.
-However, because cutting marketing budgets during a slowdown is based more in fears than in facts, most companies still make the cuts.
+However, because cutting digital marketing budgets during a slowdown is based more in fears than in facts, most companies still make the cuts.

-While the case to keep the marketing budget intact is clear, there are also ways to ensure that you are generating the biggest bang for your marketing buck.
+While the case to keep the digital marketing budget intact is clear, there are also ways to ensure that you are generating the biggest bang for your marketing buck.
 So how do you prioritize your marketing activities?